BossyNine/bakery_sales_prediction/3_Model/README.md

 ```

 Tuning mostly consist of minimal changes to the learning rate and the batch size.
 Huges improvments from moving from mape to mse.
+Hyperparameter Tuning is still quite hard and mostly an expirience problem.
+Sticking to established values seems to work best.

 ## Evaluation and Optimizer